 Not Checking Mirrors

 Drivers should check their side and rear mirrors often.
 Pedestrian accidents can happen when a driver backs up without checking their rear mirror.
-Sadly, these types of accidents are especially if small children are nearby.
+Sadly, these types of incidents are especially if small children are nearby.

-Drivers’ Duty to Pedestrians
+A Driver’ Duty to Pedestrians in Smyrna, GA

 - Avoid hitting a pedestrian on any roadway.